Coloquinte/locked-tapeout/blog/post.md

 The logic locking tool needs to decide where to insert the gates.
 Its goal is to disrupt the design as much as possible, and ideally make the key hard to guess by running and analyzing the design.
 The tool will analyze the impact of inserting a locking gate, and pick the places that maximize its estimated security, typically signals that have a large impact on the design's behaviour.
-Ultimately, it's a tradeoff between security and performance: the more gates you insert the better.
+Ultimately, it's a tradeoff between security and performance: for security, the more gates you insert the better, but this makes the circuit bigger and slower.

 Just a few percents of the gates locked is almost always enough to completely corrupt the design.
 We can explore the tradeoff with the plugin.